alinkisakurek/hayat-agi-command-center/README.md

-# hayat-agi-command-center
-Web-based management and visualization interface for the Hayat Ağı disaster communication network.
-Built with MERN stack to monitor gateway status, visualize mesh topology, and support real-time coordination during emergencies.
-# Hayat Ağı Command Center

 **A Web-Based Management and Visualization Interface for a Resilient Disaster Communication Network.**

 This project serves as the central nervous system for the "Hayat Ağı" mesh network, providing real-time visualization, device management, and situational awareness for disaster response teams.